Ah, the glorious avocado.

 Avocados are technically fruits (actually, they are berries!) that grow from trees originally grown in south central Mexico.
 The trees do not self-pollinate, they need another avocado tree nearby in order to grow fruit.
 The avocado is an Aztec symbol of love and fertility, and they also grow in pairs.
 They cannot be eaten right off the tree, they are picked green and need time to ripen before consumption.

-Scientists have unearthed evidence from a cave in Mexico’s Coxcatlan in Mexico, which reveals that avocados were used as far back as 10,000 BC.
+Scientists have unearthed evidence from the Coxcatlan Cave in Mexico that reveals that avocados were used as far back as 10,000 BC.
 The word “avocado” comes from the Spanish word aguacate, which is from the the Nahuatl word ahuacatl.
 It’s also sometimes called the alligator pear due to the shape and rough green skin.

 There are hundreds of different types of avocados, ranging from the oval-shaped, light-skinned bacon variety to the pear-shaped, thin-skinned zutano variety.
 Each type differs in shape, size, skin type, taste, and texture.
-The most commonly known avocado type in America is the Hass, named after the man who first cultivated it, which is originally from California and has a thick black skin.
-On average, 53.5 million pounds of guacamole are eaten every Super Bowl Sunday… that’s enough to cover a football field more than 20 feet thick.
+The most commonly known avocado type in America is the Hass, named after the man who first cultivated it.
+Hass avocados are originally from California and have a thick black skin.
+On average, 53.5 million pounds of guacamole are eaten every Super Bowl Sunday… That’s enough to cover a football field more than 20 feet thick.